brendanzab/language-garden/compile-fofl/README.md

 ---

-A demonstration of compiling a first-order functional programming language with top-level, mutually recursive definitions to Web Assembly.
-This is a stepping stone towards compiling higher-order, curried functional languages, avoiding the complexities of closure conversion, uncurrying, and memory allocation for now.
+A demonstration of compiling a language with top-level, mutually recursive definitions to Web Assembly.
+This is a stepping stone towards compiling higher-order, curried functional languages (like STLC or System-F), avoiding the complexities of closure conversion, uncurrying, and memory allocation for now.

 ## Example